pixnblox/Luma/README.md

 Currently the code covers up to and including section 8 of _Ray Tracing in One Weekend_, "Diffuse Materials."
 It will render the image below (or one close to it, depending on settings).

 ![Sample Image](Doc/sample.png)
-_Rendered at 960x540 with 256 samples per pixel in 35 seconds on a Core i7-8700 CPU._
+_Rendered at 960x540 with 256 samples per pixel in 15 seconds on a Core i7-8700 CPU with 12 threads._